rparree/jboss-drools-demos/README.md

  (demo is also used to show this does not work with update(...).
 You can switch the enabled flag on the `Butkus` rules to see this behaviour)
  5. **agendas** Shows the use of agenda groups and focus

+To run these in an IDE: enable the `run-in-ide` profile

+### drools-client

+A demo showing use of maven for provisioning and automatic update

+### drools-cid

+Simple RESTfull application using CDI for KIE support.

 ## Some Scala helpers